SirSireesh/Sudoku-Solver/README.md

 The options allowed are

--a -- print license
+-a --about   -- Print license

--h -- Print help menu
+-h --help    -- Print help menu

--l -- Use logic only to solve a sudoku (no trial and error)
+-l --logical -- Use logic only to solve a sudoku (no trial and error)

--t -- Print the method used to solve the Sudoku
+-t --trace   -- Print the method used to solve the Sudoku

--s -- Silently solve the sudoku and print unformatted output (i.e. output is in a single line)
+-s --silent  -- Silently solve the sudoku and print unformatted output (i.e. output is in a single line)

--v -- Print version and exit
+-v --version -- Print version and exit

 If you installed using the above instructions, you can always run `man ssolver`